daddyjab/GeoTweet/README.md

 # Backend/Database

-A description of key elements and enhancements for the GeoTweet application backend and database, key areas of contribution for me, are provided in Figure 2 below.
+A description of key elements and enhancements for the GeoTweet application backend and database, key areas of contribution for me, is provided in Figure 2 below.

 | Figure 2: GeoTweet - Backend/Database |
 |----------|